Clacli/GorgoTourGuide/README.md

 # GorgoTourGuide
 Tour Guide, Project 5 for the Udacity ABND Scholarship EMEA region by Google 2017/2018.

-This is a tour guide app around the town of Gorgonzola, sometimes also affectionately and informally called by its citizens "GorgoTown".
+#madewithudacity #googleudacityscholars #abndproject

-Gorgonzola is a town in Northen Italy, 13 Km East of Milan.
+This is a tour guide app around the town of Gorgonzola displaying information on the town, the things to see, those to do and how to get there, each category in a fragment, each single information is displayed in a card item.
+Navigation through swipeable tabs.
+Also translated into Italian.

 To implement card based layout: https://developer.android.com/guide/topics/ui/layout/cardview